Jenny Carlson

 Jenny Helen Karlsson (born 17 April 1995), known as Jenny Carlson, is a Swedish handball player who plays for Molde Elite and the Swedish national team.

 She has previously played for Lugi HF in Sweden, Ringkøbing Håndbold, EH Aalborg and Holstebro Håndbold in Danish Handball League.
-In February 2022 it was announced she'd played her last game for Holstebro, and on 1 March it was announced she'd join Brest Bretagne with immediate effect.
+In February 2022 it was announced she'd played her last game for Holstebro, and on 1 March it was announced she joined Brest Bretagne with immediate effect.

 She represented Sweden at the 2020 Summer Olympics.